Dual Program in IR&D / French & EU Law and Business Ethics

 Preparatory courses in Law

 Students who successfully complete the four preparatory courses earn a Certificate in Anglo-Saxon Law from AGS.
+Near completion of these preparatory courses and the AGS degree, qualified students may apply to the LL.M. program at Cergy (see below for details).

 LL.M. in French & European Union Law and Business Ethics at Université de Cergy Pontoise (UCP)